-Crying, suicidal thoughts and lack of care are all components that can occur when a trucker is suffering from burnout.
+Crying, suicidal thoughts, and lack of care are all components that can occur when a trucker is suffering from burnout.
 These can all affect the trucker’s ability to drive in a safe manner.
-In fact, stress is one of the possible causes of fatigue, so you could say that burnout and fatigue has come connection.
+In fact, stress is one of the possible causes of fatigue, so you could say that burnout and fatigue have some connection.

 Trucking companies do have deadlines to meet since customers need their goods on time; however, this desire to meet deadlines mustn’t put the truckers and others on the road in danger.
 If you are injured in an accident that can be attributed to trucker burnout or fatigue, you might choose to seek compensation for the injuries you suffered.
 You might be able to add the trucking company as a defendant in the case.